a-ads/blog/content/blog/how-to-buy-bitcoin.md

 meta_keywords: ""
 json_ld: ""
 ---
-Reading time: 6 mins

-Table of Content:

-* ## How to buy and keep cryptocurrency.
-Step-by-step guide.
-* ## Easy steps to create a hardware wallet
-* ## How to start a hot wallet
-* How to create a paper wallet
-* ## How to buy cryptocurrency
-* How to buy cryptocurrency through ATM
-* Conclusion

 ## How to buy and keep cryptocurrency.
 Step-by-step guide

 Buying crypto is easier than it might seem.
 Crypto investors should open a cryptocurrency exchange account, have personal identification documents if they are using a KYC platform, and have a good and secure Internet connection.
 Plus, investors should choose a payment method and a personal wallet, whether a hot or a hardware wallet.